matejak/argbash/README.md

 ## What it is

-Argbash is not a parsing library, but it is rather a code generator.
+Argbash is not a parsing library, but it is rather a code generator that generates a library tailor-made for your script.
-It lets you to describe arguments your script should take and then, you can generate `BASH` code that you can include in your script (and from then on, forget about `argbash` altogether).
+It lets you to describe arguments your script should take and then, you can generate the `bash` code.
+You can either include in your script or let `Argbash` do it for you (in any case, from then on, you can forget about `Argbash` altogether).
-`argbash` is very simple to use and the generated code is also rather nice to read (at if you don't have allergy to tabs).
+`Argbash` is very simple to use and the generated code is relatively nice to read.
-Moreover, argument definitions stay embedded in the script, so when you need to update the parsing logic, you just re-run `argbash` on the already generated script.
+Moreover, argument definitions stay embedded in the script, so when you need to update the parsing logic, you just re-run the `argbash` script on the already generated script.

-So by writing few comments to your script and running the Argbash's `bin/argbash.sh` over it, you will get a BASH script with argument parsing.
+So by writing few comments to your script and running the Argbash's `bin/argbash` over it, you will get a `bash` script with argument parsing.
-See the `resources/examples/simple.m4s` for source and `resources/examples/simple.sh` for the result.
+See the [simple example source template](resources/examples/simple.m4) and [simple example script](resources/examples/simple.sh) for the result.

 Following arguments are supported: